 - 1. reason(s) that lead to member disenrollment, for example: - HHCM services are no longer desired or utilized by the member; - Member no longer meets HH eligibility or appropriateness criteria; - Lack of appropriate HHCM activities to support core HHCM services; - Member requires alternate level or type of services (e.g. PCMH, MMCP, etc.) - 2. identify patterns for disenrollment (e.g. by subpopulation such as HARP, HIV SNP, etc.); - 3. appropriateness of steps taken by HHCM to complete the disenrollment process to include protection of member PHI and rights associated with ending enrollment with the Health Home program (e.g., disenrollment occurred timely in relation to member choice); - 4.
 HHCM supervisory involvement; - 5.
-Use of transitional planning to help member prepare for disenrollment, as indicated: - 6. completion of required documents (e.g., discharge and safety plan; withdrawal of consents, etc.): - 7. management of member refusal/inability to participate in disenrollment activities; - 8. notification to member's care team and outcome of case reviews; - 9. member's plan of care was updated; - 10. member status updates in MAPP HHTS: - 11. appropriate billing activities; - 12. timely notification to HH for issuance of NOD, as applicable; - 13.
+Use of transitional planning to help member prepare for disenrollment, as indicated: - 6. completion of required documents (e.g., discharge and safety plan; written notification of disenrollment on agency letterhead sent to the member with required information, etc.); - 7. management of member refusal/inability to participate in disenrollment activities; - 8. notification to member's care team and outcome of case reviews; - 9. member's plan of care was updated; - 10. member status updates in MAPP HHTS; - 11. appropriate billing activities: - 12. timely notification to HH for issuance of NOD, as applicable; - 13.
 QI plan including implementation timeline to address outcomes identified through quality monitoring activities; and, - 14. appropriate training is provided to HH and CMA staff in response to outcomes identified through the HH's quality monitoring activities.